 If your FICO score needs some serious improvement in order for you to receive a direct bank loan, don’t fret.
 There are several surefire ways to improve your credit score and even avoid an installment loan.
 By following these methods you won’t have to shell out major bucks to an online company that wants to “fix” your FICO score for you.
 Instead, you should ask yourself these seven lending questions.
 Answer these questions correctly and it bodes well to avoid a payday loan direct lender.
 You’ll be on the way to raising financial profile into one that qualifies you for better financing.
 Also consider avoiding companies that charge a few to delete past credit or bankruptcy problems.
 You can often do this on your own and there are many credit report scams listed on the Federal Trade Commission site about these issues.

 1. Do you make your monthly loan payments on time?

 This may seem like a simple question.
 But, do you pay bills and online loan payments on time?
 Answer honestly and think about your entire financial portfolio.
 If you don’t pay your bills on time on a regular basis, you are doing yourself a major disservice.
 Consider what will happen with different lenders down the road.
 Not paying bills on time can lead to hefty late fees (sometimes as much as $40 for a single late payment.)
 It’s also going to increase interest rates that are already high with payday loan companies and installment loans.

 In addition, you may not realize that forgetting to pay bills on time will have lasting effects on your credit score.
-FICO scores are weighed heavily on different factors, including payday loan payment history.
+FICO scores are weighed heavily on different factors, including payment history to direct payday loan lenders.
 Even one 30 day late payment can result in a dramatic drop in a borrowers profile.
 If you continually forget to pay your bills on time, it’ll have a lasting effect on your score.
 It will take months and maybe even years to raise a credit score.
 Lesson here?
 Pay on time, every time.